Obsolete Pictures creates silent films with original music, inspired by the style and aesthetics of vintage cinema.

-Our Obsolete Pictures Producer, Bree Hylkema, who also stars as Emma, is in fact an actual descendant of the original “Siamese Twins,” Chang and Eng Bunker.
+Siamese Twins, Etta & Emma is in part inspired by the fact that our Obsolete Pictures Producer, Bree Hylkema, who also stars as Emma, is an actual descendant of the original “Siamese Twins,” Chang and Eng Bunker.
 This film in particular is an homage to her unique and celebrated ancestor.

 The Beast from the Deep posits that the San Francisco Bay has its own version of the Loch Ness Monster.
 Although it would have been fun to have our creature swim beneath the Golden Gate Bridge, that structure didn’t exist until 1937.